 Where does my project fee go?

-Your fees cover the costs of you being at project, and enables the organisation you are working for to achieve its goals, and continue their good work in the long term.
-Your fee helps us continuously evaluate projects, find new organisations to support, and promote the project to new potential volunteers.
+Your fees cover the costs of you being at project and enables the organisation you are working for to achieve its goals and continue their good work after you are gone.
+Your fee also helps us evaluate projects, find new organisations to support, and promote the project to new volunteers.

 The majority of your project fee (72%) is paid directly to the organisation running your programme.
 Their running costs cover a range of expenses, which we split into three key areas:

 These are the direct costs of you being at the project, including meals, accommodation, airport transfers and transport from your accommodation to do your work.

 Project running costs: 40%

 Your fee covers costs which make your project a worthwhile, long term and safe experience.
 These include expenses for equipment needed to run the volunteer programme such as vehicles, tools, learning materials, research equipment etc. Plus things like local staff salaries and training, accommodation and vehicle upkeep; utilities; government levies and taxes.

 Spending money on programme running costs means that you can be sure the project has a well-organised and well-structured programme, where volunteers are contributing effectively.
 If there are no staff, no training, no equipment and no housing, then there’s no programme!

 - Building and maintenance work around game reserves;

 - Support for animal care (e.g. veterinarians, vaccinations, medical supplies, feed);